tigerabrodi/remix-sockets-google-docs-simple/README.md

 This is just a simple google docs thing, me playing around with Remix and sockets.

+TODO: from socket.io to yjs sockets, support CRDT.

 # Installation

 After forking and cloning, run `npm install`, then you need two environment variables: